 In 2007, Apple said 'surprise!'
 And the iPhone was born, with the rest of us looking on quizzically.
 Who knew that years later, by the end of 2013, Apple would have sold 487 million iPhones.

 Analysts have estimated that from then until now, another 38 million iPhones have been sold (at least).
-So likely earlier this month, Apple quietly passed this new milestone of half a billion iPhones or 500 million iPhones.
+So it's likely that earlier this month, Apple quietly passed this new milestone of half a billion iPhones.

-Puzzling that Apple has as yet to crow about the success as it is quick to celebrate similar sale achievements like oh, a billion apps on the App Store.
-But perhaps there'll be an aside during the next refresh of the iPhone.
+Puzzling that Apple has as yet to crow about the success, as it is quick to celebrate similar sale achievements like oh, a billion apps on the App Store.
+But perhaps it'll be during the next refresh of the device.

 Hello, mini-Red Planet

-Apparently the dust on Mars is so fine and loaded with tiny silicates that could potentially affect machinery not made to withstand all that super-fine Martian dust.
+Apparently the dust on Mars is so fine and loaded with tiny silicates, it could potentially affect machinery not specially made to withstand it.

-That is why scientists over in Spain have created a simulator of the Mars planet's environment that recreates the conditions on the planet, including pressure, temperature, atmosphere, radiation levels and, oh, the pesky dust.
+That is why scientists over in Spain have created a simulator of Mars' environment, recreating conditions on the planet including pressure, temperature, atmosphere, radiation levels and, oh, that pesky dust.

 It is not a very big simulator - it sits on an a platform that is eight-inches square and made primarily of copper.
-But the 'MARTE Machine' as it is called manages to simulate an atmosphere that has temperatures as low as -129 degrees celsius to 149 degrees celsiusy, with less than 100 times the atmospheric pressure of earth.
-Then there's the gaseous mix - 95 per cent carbon dioxide, definitely not the kind we can breathe in without help.
-That is why, kids, science is cool.
+But the 'MARTE Machine' manages to simulate an atmosphere that has temperatures ranging from -129 degrees celsius to 149 degrees celsius, with less than 100 times the atmospheric pressure of earth.
+Then there's the gaseous mix - 95 per cent carbon dioxide - that's definitely not the kind we can breathe without help.